 In patients with lipedema, fat distribution differs from that of normal fat, often resembling tumour-like growths and causing significant tenderness upon touch.

-The fatty deposits typically concentrate on the upper and lower limbs and knees, resulting in discomfort during movement and potential damage to the arms, knees, and ankles over time.
+The fatty deposits typically concentrate in the upper and lower limbs and knees, resulting in discomfort during movement and, over time, potential damage to the arms, knees, and ankles.

 Lipedema symptoms tend to progress gradually, therefore necessitating timely intervention and management.